0xKourama/CAT-Reloaded-Cyber-Security-Cirlcle-Road-Map/README.md

 Almost every year we host a recruitment event in Mansoura University to attract all of the interested students in Computer Science in general, categorizing them in Circles meant for different fields, of course there is a Cyber Security Circle.

+before start you should know :

+So what is  “Cyber Security”?
+-It is the protection of computer systems from theft or damage to their hardware, software or electronic data, as well as from disruption or misdirection of the services they provide

+ enriched your mind with these talks from TEDx about cybersecurity and hackers.

+What do we need to start?
+ -To start you should build your land hard so we have some basics you should      know at first to be ready to start your study in cybersecurity.
+These basics will be in our entry level.

+“You do not need any requirements to start, you only need Passion, Power and Persistence”

+What is a good resource to study ?
+You should know that the Cyber Security path is not easy or clear and it takes time, there is no clear path to you or path from 0 to hero.

+We make an effort to make our paths in this field or in our life to make it easier from other mentors, good resources, study smart and be in touch with new technologies.
+This is a way to learn, this field is different from other fields.

+you should study everytime if you are beginner or expert you will not reach the top because this track is increasing rapidly you can't imagine that it has a lot of branches like Pentesting, Reverse Engineering, Digital Forensics and a lot of them and a lot of jobs in this career to ensure of that please watch this video.

+What are our branches in Circle?
+1 - Web App Security .
+2 - Reverse Engineering & Malware Analysis .
+3 - Network Security .